darklife/udarkrisc/README.md

 # History & Motivation

-The beginning: VLIW DSPs on FPGAs, with high optimized ALUs around DSP blocks, in a way that MAC operations can be optimized.
+The beginning: 16-bit VLIW DSPs on FPGAs, with high optimized ALUs around DSP blocks (18x18 mul w/ 48-bit accumulators), in a way that multiple MAC operations can be optimized in parallel w/ other operations (load, branch, etc).
 However, conventional code was hard to port for VLIW DSPs, so a more general purpose processor was needed...

-Lots of different concepts around accumulator-oriented, register bank oriented, VLIW, 16/32-bits, etc most designs were identified just as “core” or “dsp”, but this specific concept was named uRISC for an external presentation on a University.
+Lots of different concepts around accumulator-oriented, register bank oriented, parallel data/address, VLIW, SIMD, MIMD, vector, 16/24/32/48-bits, etc most designs were identified just as “core” or “dsp”, but this specific concept was named uRISC for an external presentation on a University.
 Because there are too much processors called uRISC already, it was renamed to uDarkRISC (micro-DarkRISC).

 Designed as a evaluation processor, it was never designed to be used on real products and never tested with complex applications... however, the more conventional approach was used as base for DarkRISCV, a high-performance processor which implements a RV32I/E 100% compatible with GCC compiler!
 For more information about DarkRISCV, please check: https://github.com/darklife/darkriscv/tree/master

 # Instruction Decode

-The 16bit instruction word is read from the synchronous BRAM and divided in 3 or 4 fields:
+The 16bit instruction word is read from the synchronous BRAM and divided in 3 or 4 fields, depending on the instruction type:

 - bits 15:12 are the instruction opcode
 - bits 11:8 are the destination register (DREG)